nais/doc/tenants/nav/how-to-guides/observability/logs/kibana.md

 ---
 # Get started with Elastic Kibana

+This guide will help you get stared sending application logs to Elastic Kibana and writing queries to search for logs.

 ## Enable logging to Elastic Kibana

 Elastic Kibana can be enabled by setting the list of logging destinations in your nais application manifest.